ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 My goal is to create a language server for [SPARQL](https://www.w3.org/TR/sparql11-query/#rQueryUnit).
 The language server should be able to **format** queries, give **diagnostic** reports and suggest **completions**.
-To work in the [Qlever UI](https://qlever.cs.uni-freiburg.de/), the Language Server should be accessible from an editor which runs in the browser.
+To work in the [Qlever UI](https://qlever.cs.uni-freiburg.de/), the language server should be accessible from an editor which runs in the browser.

 # The Language Server Protocol